exoplatform/platform-public-distributions/plf-tomcat-resources/src/main/resources/README.txt

   Please refer to "Customizing environment variables in Tomcat" or "Installing JBoss EAP" in Platform 4.0 Administration guide for more details of these scripts.
 * Restart eXo Platform server.
 * Stop eXo Platform server.
-* Set the variable "acme.portalConfig.metadata.override" as false or comment again the corresponding line of this variable while deploying acme extension respectively.
+* Set the variable "acme.portalConfig.metadata.override" as false or comment again the corresponding line of this variable.
 * Start eXo Platform server again to continue using it.

 -----------------------------
-Exclude of the IDE item from Administration drop-down menu
+Exclusion of the IDE item from Administration drop-down menu
 -----------------------------

 When eXo Platform server integrates the ide extension and you would like to exclude the IDE item from Administration drop-down menu, follow the steps below: